TeskaLabs/asab/docs/reference/web/authorization_multitenancy.md

 ### Configurable multitenant endpoints

 Configurable multitenant endpoints usually operate within a tenant, but they can also operate in tenantless mode if the application is configured so.

-When you create an endpoint *without* `tenant` parameter in the URL path and *with* `tenant` argument in the handler method, the Auth service will either expect the `tenant` parameter to be provided in the **URL query** if mutlitenancy is enabled, or to not be provided at all if multitenancy is disabled.
+When you create an endpoint *without* `tenant` parameter in the URL path and *with* `tenant` argument in the handler method, the
+Auth service will either expect the `tenant` parameter to be provided in the **URL query** if mutlitenancy is enabled, or to not be provided at all if multitenancy is disabled.

 Use the `multitenancy` boolean switch in the `[auth]` config section to control the multitenancy setting.

-If multitenancy is **enabled**, the request\'s **query string** must include a tenant parameter.
+If multitenancy is **enabled**, the request's **query string** must include a tenant parameter.
 Requests without the tenant query result in Bad request (HTTP 400).

 If multitenancy is **disabled**, the tenant argument in the handler method is set to `None`.